Reconstructibility of the $K_r$-count from $n-1$ cards: The case

 \section{The case $r+\ell = n$}

-In this section we want to discuss the behaviour of the case $r+\ell = n$.
+In this section we discuss the behaviour of the case $r+\ell = n$.
 Note that in all cases where this restriction occurs it stems from Lemma~\ref{lem:clique}.
 Our aim is to argue that whenever this machinery fails to uniquely determine $\kr{r}(G)$ for some fixed $r$, then $G$ must be of a special form.
-The assumptions from Theorems~\ref{thrm:sparse} and~\ref{thm:smallr} allow us to uniquely determine $\kr{r}(G)$.

-Let us first have a look at the $\Delta = n-2$ case.
-We observed, that in this case every vertex has a unique non-neighbour.
-The vertices of maximum degree forming a clique and the hidden vertex being of maximum degree (the only subcase we use Lemma~\ref{lem:clique} in) implies that this no maximum degree vertex has the hidden vertex as its unique non-neighbour.
-In this case we can see every maximum degree vertex on at least one card and can thus continue as in Lemma~\ref{lem:two_choices} and Lemma~\ref{lem:main}.
-This gives us that we can either determine $\kr{r}(G)$ or we get the special structure from Lemma~\ref{lem:main} as described below.

-We will always assume that using Lemma~\ref{lem:two_choices} and Lemma~\ref{lem:main} did not give us the $K_r$-count of $G$.
-We thus get that the $\ell$ vertices of maximum degree $w_1,\ldots,w_\ell$, one of them being the hidden vertex, are such that $w_i$ belongs to either $\mathcal{C}_{i-1}$ or $\mathcal{C}_{i}$ (as seen in Figure~\ref{fig:2_options}).
-We determine some more cases in which we can determine $\kr{r}(G)$ giving even more structure to the graphs that we cannot handle.
+The assumptions from Theorems~\ref{thrm:sparse} and~\ref{thm:smallr} will allow us to uniquely determine $\kr{r}(G)$.
+For convenience of notation, we will again assume that the vertices of $G$ and cards in $\mathcal{D}'$ are ordered as in the previous section.
+That is, we assume that the vertices of $G$, $v_1, \dots, v_n$, are ordered decreasingly by $\deg_2(v_i, G)$, with vertices with equal degree ordered decreasingly by $\deg_r(v_i, G)$, and the visible cards $\mathcal{C}_1, \dots, \mathcal{C}_{n-1}$ are ordered increasingly by $e(\mathcal{C}_i)=\kr{2}(\mathcal{C}_i)$, with cards with the same edge count ordered increasingly by $\kr{r}(\mathcal{C}_i)$.